 What equipment do I need to go caving?

-Nothing special, just some comfortable underwear for the weekend, a towel, a sleeping bag (although we do have a limited number to lend) and essential toiletries.
+Nothing special.
+Just some comfortable clothes for the weekend, a towel, a sleeping bag (although we do have a limited number to lend) and essential toiletries.
 Take care to pack spare clothes/undies for going caving in!

 What first aid cover does NUCC have?